mirodriguezt/project-manager/README.md

 | GET    |/activity/all/{projectid} | Returns all activities of a project per page |
 | GET    |/activity/all/{projectid}/{status} | Returns all activities of a project with a specific status per page |

+project-manager-front:
+  A view of projects and their relationship to clients and activities is presented.
+The status of both the project and the activity can be changed by clicking on them.